LarsGittenberg/memory-game/README.md

 All files listed above are already included in this repository.
 If you change the folder structure, you will need to change the file path src/href calls.

+## <a name="gamegoal"></a>Game Goal
+- The goal is to match all 8 pairs of cards, while accrueing as little number of 'moves' possible, during the least amount of time, while maintaining a high score level of 3 stars.

 ## <a name="gamebehavior"></a>Game Behavior
 - There are 8 pairs of 'face down' cards, arranged in a 4x4 grid